 The law enforcement section provides continuous protection for the installation’s resources.
 Their mission includes entry/exit control, traffic control, civil disturbances control, confinement, and investigative functions.
 Additionally the unit provides complete base support in administrative security, resources protection, combat arms and registration services.

 The unit had a long history of significant accomplishments and is especially attuned ot the needs of the public.
-The orderly room was in Bldg 8420.
+The orderly room was in Building 8420.

 AREA DEFENSE COUNSEL:

-The Area Defense Counsel was located in Bldg 6000 and provided legal advise and assistance in military justice matters.
-This includes advice regarding Article 15’s and representation during court martials and administrative discharge boards.
+The Area Defense Counsel was located in Building 6000 and provided legal advise and assistance in military justice matters.
+This includes advice regarding Article 15’s and representation during court martial and administrative discharge boards.

 2192nd COMMUNICATIONS SQUADRON:

 The 2192nd Communications Squadron was the most diverse unit on Loring Squadron personnel are located throughout the base and at several off base locations.
 Manned with more than 240 highly trained people, the unit provides air traffic control services, weather equipment maintenance, airfield and en-route navigation aids maintenance computer support, and radio and ground communications (telephone) services to the 42nd Bombardment Wing, 42nd Combat Support Group, tenant organizations and to local Guard units, Radar Approach Control (RAP-CON) facilities also support airfield flight traffic in Caribou.
 Presque Isle and nearby New Brunswick, Canada.
 A vital part of the Air Force Communications Command, the men and woman of the 2192nd were involved in the operations and maintenance of every facet of base communications, data automation, and air traffic control in support of the SAC Emergency War Order Mission.